hollowness-inside/m3u8/README.md

 Downloads segments from .m3u8 files and combines them into a single video using ffmpeg.

+This is a rewrite of the [original m3u8_download](https://github.com/hollowness-inside/m3u8_download) written in Python.
+With Go, concurrent downloads are faster and more efficient and the program can be compiled into a standalone executable.

 ## Features

 - **Extremely Fast**: Utilizes goroutines and concurrent downloads